cafeokapi/cafeokapi/README.md

-- 👋 Hi, I’m @cafeokapi
-- also known as Valerie
+Hi, I'm Valerie
-- 🌱 I’m currently learning: Python
+-🌱 I’m currently learning: Python
+-USA → DE
+-You can also find me;
+   -hiking
+   -exploring the city
+   -watching pigeons
+   -gaming
 <!---
 cafeokapi/cafeokapi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.